jonathanericksen/Party_Tweets/README.md

 ## Conclusions

-Based on the objectives set forth by Trace Political, it seems we have failed to produce a model that can predict party affiliation with a 90% accuracy score.
+Based on the objectives set forth by Trace Political, JE Consulting failed to produce a model that can predict party affiliation with a 90% accuracy score.
 Further, each model exhibited clear signs of over fitting which does not lend itself to any succesful real world production deployment.

-The short answer as to why our models failed to meet the model accuracy threshold is the simple fact that we are not operating with enough data.
-Future model iterations require additional web scraping to acquire tweets data which would boost the models predictive power through additional training data.
+The short answer as to why our models failed to meet the model accuracy threshold is likely the result of an insufficient data.
+Future model iterations require additional web scraping to acquire more tweet data which should boost the models predictive power through additional training data.

 **Recommendations**

 The models produced exhibit clear over fitting on the training data.
 Further, the predictive power of each model downright abysmal to somewhat applicable.
-To combat this, we recommend acquiring further tweet data from which our models can learn.
+To combat this, JE Consulting recommends Trace Political acquire further tweet data from which our models can learn.

 Additionally, Trace Political should look to data sources beyond twitter.
-Perhaps other forms of social media would provide rich data sets that can be used to train NLP models.
-Perhaps facebook or even press releases might offer valuable data that unlocks keywords used in the language by each party.
+Perhaps other forms of social media, or press releases, would provide rich text data that can be used to further train our models.

 **Future Work**

 Future work is needed to further refine and tune both the hyperparameters of these models as well as the overall model architectures.
-Doing so would enforce the idea of needing additional data.

 Additionally, work could be done on practices used with cleaning the text data.
-It is likely there is predictive information stored within some of the symbols and characters commonly used within tweets.
+It's likely there is predictive information stored within some of the symbols and special characters commonly used within tweets.
+For this project, all special characters and punctuation were removed from the text data.

 Finally, work should be done to develop a relevant use case for a model that accurately predicts political party by tweet content.
-Though we did not meet Trace Political's threshold for deeming the models a success, more data, data cleaning experiementation and model iterations could feasibly produce a successful model.
+Though we did not meet Trace Political's threshold for deeming the models a success, more data, data cleaning experiementation, and model iterations could feasibly produce a successful model.
 Should we succeed in producing a viable model, use cases for employing the model should be flushed out for use within Trace Political's product offering.
+The decision to continue work on improving the accuracy score is one that Trace Political will need to make after a thorough cost benefit analysis.